Katsevich-Lab/import-frangieh-2021/README.md

 ```

     ## A covariate_ondisc_matrix with the following components:
-    ##  An ondisc_matrix with 818 features and 57624 cells.
+    ##  A logical ondisc_matrix with 818 features and 57624 cells.
     ##  A cell covariate matrix with columns n_nonzero.
     ##  A feature covariate matrix with columns n_nonzero, target, target_type.